HvSawal/patient-management/patient-service/README.md

 - Run options: --network internal
 ```

-> The `--network internal` ensures the application container can reach the database container via the hostname `patient-service-db`.
+> The `--network internal` ensures the application container can reach:
+> - The database container via the hostname `patient-service-db`
+> - The billing-service container via the hostname `billing-service`
+> - The Kafka broker container via the hostname `kafka`
+> - The Kafka-UI container via the `kafka-ui`

 ### 2. PostgreSQL Database Configuration (patient-service-db)